gradle/gradle/design-docs/gradle-3.0.md

 Currently required for in-process Ant-based compilation on Java 5.
 Dropping support for one of (in-process, ant-based, java 5) would allow us to remove this.

-## Decouple publishing DSL from Maven classes
+## Stable Maven plugin

+Ideally, replace with new publishing plugin.
+In the meantime:

 * Change the old publishing DSL to use the Maven 3 classes instead of Maven 2 classes.
 This affects:
     * `MavenResolver.settings`